 Source: Bureau of Labor Statistics, 2014

-Ultimately, some people are naturally inclined to ESL.
+Ultimately, some people are naturally inclined to work in the ESL field.
 "Besides strong English language skills (which indicate the person will be a strong teacher), we look for someone who enjoys working with learners, is patient, has a history of cooperating with colleagues, and works diligently."
 If a student matches that profile, then an education -- and career -- in ESL could be a perfect match.

 - NumbersUSA, High Immigration Levels Cause Dramatic Increase in Non-English Speakers in U.S., https://www.numbersusa.com/news/high-immigration-levels-causes-dramatic-increase-non-english-speakers-us